telerik/ajax-docs/controls/xmlhttppanel/client-side-programming/overview.md

 Once you have the client-side object of the control, you can use its [client-side API]({%slug xmlhttppanel/client-side-programming/xmlhttppanel-object%}).

-The control offers a number of [client-side events]({%slug xmlhttppanel/client-side-programming/events/overview%})to let the developer apply the logic needed by the current project.
+The control offers a number of [client-side events]({%slug xmlhttppanel/client-side-programming/events/overview%}) to let the developer apply the logic needed by the current project.

 # See Also